hicksy/martinhicks.dev/src/articles/eleventy-and-webc.md

 Other wins are;

-- **Using web components within the [head element](https://www.11ty.dev/docs/languages/webc/#components)** - this isn’t allowed by the Web Component spec I don't think, but given you may have a Webc component that just provides HYML you can use the `webc:is` attribute to upgrade a standard element to a WebC component just for templating purposes _(but only if it just returns html)_
+- **Using web components within the [head element](https://www.11ty.dev/docs/languages/webc/#components)** - this isn’t allowed by the Web Component spec I don't think, but given you may have a Webc component that just provides HTML you can use the `webc:is` attribute to upgrade a standard element to a WebC component just for templating purposes _(but only if it just returns html)_

 Eg: